wp-plugins/tentblogger-social-widget/README.txt

 Tags: social, icons, widgets
 Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 3.3
+Stable tag: 3.4

-<strong>Note:</strong> This plugin is no longer under active development.
-If you're interested in maintaining it, please <a href="http://tentblogger.com/about/">contact me</a>.
+Note: This plugin is no longer under active development.
+If you're interested in maintaining it, please contact me.

+== Description ==

 A lightweight, fast loading, and clean looking social widget to capitalize on the "Big 3" on your blog: Twitter, Facebook, and RSS.

-== Description ==

 A lightweight, fast loading and clean looking social widget to capitalize on the "Big 3" on your blog: <a href="http://twitter.com">Twitter</a>, <a href="http://facebook.com">Facebook</a>, and RSS.
 Share your tweets from <a href="http://twitter.com">Twitter</a>, your <a href="http://facebook.com">Facebook</a> Profile or Page, and a RSS Feed of your choice.